Building RBAC in Go

 }

-As you can see, each role is assign with permissions which are the action name concatenated with the asset name.
+As you can see, each role is assign permissions which are the action name concatenated with the resource name.

 function implementation is as follows: